mtln/matlon/nbs/publicsecrets.md

 PS GarbageAlert
 : Reminds you of the waste paper or cardboard collection dates for the district you live in.
 Only for Zurich.

-: Years later, ERZ (Entsorgung + Recycling Zurich) came up with a similar service.
+: Years later, ERZ (Entsorgung + Recycling Zürich) came up with a similar service.

 PSVote
 : Ideas for extensions are proposed here and all users can vote on them.